yegor256/blog/_posts/2014/oct/2014-10-26-hacker-vs-programmer-mentality.md

  * uses all known (and unknown) features of a programming language
  * discriminates others as hackers and newbies and codes for hackers
  * gets bored and frustrated by [rules]({% pst 2015/oct/2015-10-13-competition-without-rules %}) and [standards]({% pst 2014/aug/2014-08-13-strict-code-quality-control %})
- * doesn't write unit tests&mdash;juniors will write them later
+ * doesn't write unit tests---juniors will write them later
- * enjoys fire-fighting&mdash;that's how his talent manifests
+ * enjoys fire-fighting---that's how his talent manifests
  * prefers talks over [docs]({% pst 2015/nov/2015-11-10-ten-mistakes-in-specs %}), since they are much more fun
  * hates to see his code being modified by someone else
  * likes to dedicate himself to one project at a time